GitauHarrison/notes/web_development/personal_blog/hello_world.md

 * Running on http://127.0.0.1:5000/ (Press CTRL+C to quit)
 ```

-Every time you need to run your application, you will need to run both of these commands:
+Every time you need to see your application, you will need to run both of these commands:

 ```python
 (venv) $ export FLASK_APP=personal_blog.py